-- The Supreme Court of the State of Texas
+- Supreme Court of the State of Texas

-- The Supreme Court of the State of Arkansas
+- Supreme Court of the State of Arkansas

-- The Supreme Court of the State of Oklahoma
+- Supreme Court of the State of Oklahoma

-- The Supreme Court of the State of Arizona
+- Supreme Court of the State of Arizona

-- The Supreme Court of the State of Illinois
+- Supreme Court of the State of Illinois

-- United States District Court of Oklahoma (Eastern & Western District)
+- United States District Court for the Eastern District of Oklahoma

 - Ed Slaughter, Jason Irvin, and Saxon Guerriere Obtain Summary Judgment in Illinois Mesothelioma Case